G-Research/ParquetSharp/docs/guides/WriteBenchmarks.md

 - ByteStreamSplit + Snappy is the **fastest** write configuration on two of three datasets (0.40–0.59 s), combining the best compression ratio with the lowest write overhead.
 The byte-reordering step adds negligible cost.
 - Dictionary encoding is consistently the **slowest** configuration, taking up to 3.05 s compared to 0.49 s for Plain + None on obs_spitzer.
 The dictionary building pass over high-cardinality float data wastes CPU time without size benefit.
 - Zstd is consistently slower than Snappy, as expected from a higher-ratio codec, though the difference is small at these dataset sizes.

+### Read time

+Read times are broadly consistent across configurations (0.82–1.73 s).
+Notable observations:

+- ByteStreamSplit + Zstd achieves the **fastest read** on two of three datasets (0.82–0.97 s) despite requiring byte-plane decoding on read.
+The smaller file size reduces I/O, which outweighs the decompression overhead at these dataset sizes.
+- Plain + Zstd on obs_spitzer is the **slowest** to read (1.73 s), notably slower than ByteStreamSplit + Zstd (1.41 s) at a similar file size.
+ByteStreamSplit's byte-plane arrangement makes Zstd decompression more efficient on read as well as write.
+- ByteStreamSplit + Snappy offers consistently fast reads (0.93–1.03 s) across all three datasets, making it the most predictable choice across all three metrics.

 ---